 I received my bachelor's degree in physics from the University of Texas (Hook'em) and my masters in physics education from WGU.
-This will be my fifth year teaching.
-You might be asking yourself, "How did he end up teaching math and engineering if all his degrees are in physics?"
-I am passionate about how the universe works as a whole.
-In college, I received certifications in engineering, math, and all of the physical sciences.
-All are steps toward a greater understanding of our earth.
-Also, in my opinion, they're all pretty fun to study.
+This will be my seventh year teaching.
+You might be asking yourself, "How did he end up teaching engineering if all his degrees are in physics?"
+In college, I received certifications in engineering, math, and all physical sciences.
+Truly, I just love to learn.
+I'm a songwriter, an author, and a theologian.

 One of the more notable things about me is that I moved to Mill Creek from Austin, Tx.
 Students hear me say "y'all" several hundred times a day, which is really telling because I don't have a Texas accent at all.
-Austin isn't as different from Seattle as you might think.
-Both have their share of crazy people; Seattle is just more proud of it.
-Yesterday, someone casually mentioned that Seattle can have major tsunamis.
-Is that true?
-And apparently, Rainier is an active volcano?
-Austin definitely doesn't have those.
+Austin isn't that different from Seattle.
+Both have their share of crazy people; Austin is just more proud of it.
+And we each have historic music scenes.
+Seattle has Hendrix, whereas Austin has Stevie Ray Vaughn.

 One thing that I can't emphasize enough is that I love my job.
 I enjoy learning about the art of teaching and practicing new techniques.
 I also love getting to know and encourage my students.
-Teaching is the best job in the world because it's enjoyable and fulfilling.
 I am excited to grow at Jackson HS because the teachers here are committed to perfecting their craft.
 I would totally send my kids here (if I had any).
 There's something special going on at this school, and I consider myself lucky to be a part of it.